Mariners vs. Pirates: Betting Trends, Records ATS, Home/Road Splits

 Mariners Recent Betting Performance

-- The Mariners have played as the favorite in six of their past 10 games and have won four of those contests.

-- When it comes to hitting the over, the Mariners and their opponents are 5-5-0 in their last 10 games with a total.
+- In their last 10 games with a total, the Mariners and their opponents have failed to hit the over six times.

-- The Mariners have won two of their last three games against the spread.
+- The Mariners have two wins against the spread in their last three chances.

 Mariners Betting Records & Stats

-- Seattle has played seven times as moneyline favorites with odds of -225 or shorter, and claimed a victory in each game.

-- The implied moneyline probablility for this matchup gives the Mariners a 69.2% chance to win.
+- Based on this matchup's moneyline, the Mariners' implied win probability is 60%.

-- In the 51 games in which bookmakers have set an over/under for Seattle, it has combined with opponents to go over the total 24 times (24-26-1).
+- Seattle has combined with opponents to hit the over on the total 24 times this season for a 24-27-1 record against the over/under.

-- The Mariners have collected a 3-3-0 record ATS this season (covering 50% of the time).
+- The Mariners have covered 50% of their games this season, going 3-3-0 against the spread.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.